 Direct: 972-941-4453

-In 2015, the Florida High School Athletic Association forbade First Liberty Institute client Cambridge Christian School from praying over the loudspeaker at the Citrus Bowl ahead of the state championship football game.
+In 2015, the Florida High School Athletic Association forbade Cambridge Christian School from praying over the loudspeaker at the Citrus Bowl ahead of the state championship football game.
 The FHSAA stated that because the stadium was city-owned and the FHSAA a government actor, it would violate the Constitution to allow two private Christian schools to pray over the stadium loudspeaker for less than a minute.
 In November 2019, the Eleventh Circuit ruled that Cambridge Christian School’s argument that its free speech and free exercise rights were violated have merit and should proceed.
-But in 2022, the U.S. District Court for the Middle District of Florida issued a judgment in FHSAA’s favor.
-In August 2022, Cambridge Christian again appealed to the Eleventh Circuit.
+But in 2022, the U.S. District Court for the Middle District of Florida issued a judgment in FHSAA’s favor and later that year the Eleventh Circuit court upheld the lower court’s decision.
+In response to this litigation, the Florida Legislature passed Fla.
+Stat. § 1006.185, guaranteeing two minutes of opening remarks—which may include prayer—to each team before a high school sporting event in Florida.

 ###